ProFireDev/Computer-Scinece-20-work/README.md

 thease are all my assignments for computer science 20, (nothing special)

-**note that as is stands none of thease assignments are completed and some of them purposely have errors**
+**Note, as it stands none of thease assignments are completed and some of them purposely have errors**